SLDGroup/CASCADE/README.md

 # CASCADE

-This is the implementation of "Medical Image Segmentation via Cascaded Attention Decoding".
+This is the implementation of "Medical Image Segmentation via Cascaded Attention Decoding" WACV 2023 (Accepted).

 ## Usage: